Officially: The Greater Cincinnati Northern Kentucky International Airport.

 The above five pictures are all from that story.
 The text of the story is here.

-Air Tahoma Flight 185 Crashes during an approach to CVG in 2004.
+Air Tahoma Flight 185 crashes during an approach to CVG on August 13, 2004.
 You can read the NTSB's report here, but beware it's a huge pdf file.

 October 27, 1946